Gates of Lodore

 Meet-Point & Directions

-Meet at 8:00 AM the morning of your trip at the Microtel Inn & Suites by Wyndham in Vernal, UT:
+Meet at 8:00 AM the morning of your trip at the Microtel Inn & Suites by Wyndham in Naples, UT:

 - The easiest airport is in Salt Lake City, which is serviced by most major airlines.
-You can rent a car at the airport and drive to Vernal, leaving it parked at the Comfort Inn & Suites during the trip.
+You can rent a car at the airport and drive to Naples, leaving it parked at the meet-point during the trip.

 - Redtail Aviation has charter flights from Salt Lake City to Vernal for an estimated cost of $392 per person (price is subject to change).
 A minimum of two passengers is required.
 Please call Redtail Aviation for more information: (800) 842-9251.

 - There are many rental car options at the Salt Lake City airport and it is often more convenient to rent a car at the airport and return it after your trip.
 This allows you the flexibility to visit surrounding areas and sometimes is more economical than renting a vehicle one way.

 - Enterprise Rent-A-Car is located at the Vernal Airport.
 Please call them directly at (435) 781-3008 for pricing and location hours as they are subject to change.

 - If you’re travelling with a group, you can charter a van from Wilkins Bus Lines.
 Call Todd at (435) 828-6660.

 - Greyhound services Vernal.
 There is one daily bus trip between Vernal and Salt Lake City.
 Amtrak services Salt Lake City and Helper, Utah.